 Build your case for support around individual stories and compelling examples of how donations are making an impact.
 Put a face on your appeal.
-A compelling story indicates why you need your donor’s help and why the funds are important now.
-Integrate on as many channels as possible such as your website, Facebook, Twitter, Instagram, and email.
+A compelling story indicates why you need help from your donors and why the funds are important now.
+Integrate on as many channels as possible, such as your website, Facebook, Twitter, Instagram, and email.

-Talk with a faithful donor who you expect to be giving in December and see if they would be willing to make it a matching gift.
-Then, leverage that gift to create a mini campaign for the end of the year.
-Matching gifts can create excitement and momentum leading up to the end of a campaign.
+Talk with a faithful donor who you expect to give in December, and see if they would be willing to make it a matching gift.
+Matching gifts can create excitement and momentum, so make a plan to leverage that gift to create a mini year-end giving campaign.

 Don’t underestimate the power of a phone call.
-Call your top 20 donors and either thank them or ask them to consider a gift for the year-end campaign.
-Talking with current and past donors is a great way to get their attention and have your organization on the top of their mind.
-Calling donors to just say ‘thank you’ can be another effective way to engage them for future donations.
+Call your top 20 donors, and either thank them or ask them to consider a gift for the year-end campaign.
+Talking with current and past donors is a great way to get their attention and have your organization at the top of their minds.
+Calling donors to just say thank you can be another effective way to engage them for future donations.

-Be sure that you have easy-to-access and visible links to donate on all forms of communications.
-Be clear in what you are asking people to do and make sure there is a visible call-to-action.
-If you are doing direct mail, be sure and include a reply envelope.
-Also, be sure to double check that all the links and donation pages are working.
-Finally, keep your messages short, clear, and to-the-point.
+Be sure you have easy-to-access and visible links to donate on all forms of communication.
+Be clear in what you are asking people to do, and make sure there is a visible call to action.
+If you are doing direct mail, include a reply envelope.
+Also, be sure to double check that all links and donation pages are working.
+Finally, keep your messages short, clear, and to the point.

-hopefully by taking a few extra steps with some simple planning, you can boost and maximize your year-end campaigns regardless of the size or budget of your nonprofit.
+Year-end giving should be an important part of your overall fundraising strategy.
+By taking a few extra steps with some simple planning, you can boost and maximize your year-end giving campaigns, regardless of the size or budget of your nonprofit.